pojosontheweb/pojosontheweb.com/www/src/developer-guide.md

 * title : return the title for a managed POJO
 * url : export the URL to a resolution facet as a page variable
 * username : return the name of the currently logged in user
+* message/msg-param : fetch a localized string from the application bundle

 The tags are implemented as JSP tag files, and are overlayed in your application by maven when you build.
 You only have to import the taglib in your JSP to start using them :